malayp717/emphasis_selection/BiLSTM_Attention_approach/README.md

 ## Directory Structure

-- config.py -> contains various config parameters like file paths, model hyperparameters, etc
+- config.py $\rightarrow$ contains various config parameters like file paths, model hyperparameters, etc

-- model.py -> contains model for this approach
+- model.py $\rightarrow$ contains model for this approach

-- run.py -> script used to run the model
+- run.py $\rightarrow$ script used to run the model

 ## Running the model